shawnlawson/The_Force/README.md

 ### Additionally helpful to know

+- [The_Force/shaderExperiments](./help) contains several examples to get you started
+- [The_Force/help](./help) contains helpful documents, including **instructions to run local/offline (it's easy!)**
+- line in and microphone only work in Google Chrome, and requires HTTPS
 - backbuffer is a copy of the previous frame's frontbuffer
-- line in and microphone only work in Google Chrome
 - ctl key to hide/show overlay interface
 - 512 fft in row 0; waveform in row 1
-- keyboard data in row 0 of texture - not recently tested
+- keyboard data in row 0 of texture (`channel0`) - not recently tested
 - open file is not totally safe; it's only checking for filename extension ".frag"
 - images save as .png
-- [The_Force/shaderExperiments](./help) contains several examples to get you started
-- [The_Force/help](./help) contains helpful documents, including **instructions to run local/offline (it's easy!)**

 ## To Do